 Criminal World (Goldwin/Browne/Lyons): from Let's Dance.
 B-side of 'Without You' (EMI B 8190).

 Crystal Japan (Bowie): first released as a Japan only single (RCA SS-3270), but soon after it re-appeared as B-side of 'Up The Hill Backwards' (RCA BOW 9).
-This instrumental was not only reissued again on Rare, but appeared on the Rykodisc edition of Scary Monsters and on All Saints as well.
+This instrumental was reissued on Rare, the Rykodisc edition of Scary Monsters, All Saints and Re:Call 3.

 Cygnet Committee (Bowie): from the 1969 Philips David Bowie.
 See also 'Lover To The Dawn'.
 The only available live version, released on Bowie At The Beeb, was recorded for the 1970 The Sunday Show.